04 — SOJOURNER BROTHER · SINGAPORE · APRIL 2022 · 3-WEEK MVP

 Output

-Sojourner Brother is a Singapore social enterprise that helps employers hire, manage, and care for migrant workers through accessible technology — reducing unfair practices and eliminating agent fees.
-The client, Joshua, wanted a digital tool that could foster genuine trust between employers and the workers whose livelihoods depended on them.
+Sojourner Brother is a Singapore social enterprise helping employers hire, manage, and care for migrant workers through accessible technology — reducing unfair practices and agent fees.
+The client wanted a digital tool that could foster genuine trust between employers and the workers whose livelihoods depended on them.
 The challenge was designing something both sides would voluntarily use.

 WHAT I DID

-Led all UX research — conducting interviews with both employers and migrant workers separately, then bringing both groups into a single co-evaluation session to surface conflicting mental models in real time.
+Led all UX research — interviewing 4 employers and 5 migrant workers separately, then bringing both groups into co-evaluation to surface conflicting mental models in real time.

-Reframed the central design problem: not "how do we track workers" but "how do we create a record both parties choose to trust?"
-This reframe governed every subsequent design decision.
+Reframed the central design problem: not "how do we track workers" but "how do we create a record both parties choose to trust?" — the reframe that governed every subsequent decision.

-Designed user flows and wireframes for three distinct interfaces: a migrant worker mobile app, an employer mobile app, and an employer web dashboard — all with a shared design language to reinforce the trust the product was trying to build.
+Designed user flows and wireframes for three distinct interfaces — a migrant-worker mobile app, an employer mobile app, and an employer web dashboard — on a shared design language to reinforce the trust the product was built to create.

-Made the scope call to cut the full Work Manager in favour of an Attendance Tracking Tool after usability testing revealed it was the one feature both employers and workers trusted enough to adopt first.
+Made the scope call to cut the full Work Manager down to an Attendance Tracking Tool after usability testing showed it was the one feature both sides trusted enough to adopt first.

-Ran the project end-to-end as UX Lead in a 3-week General Assembly capstone sprint — client briefing, research, design, prototype, and usability testing.
+Ran it end-to-end as UX Lead in a 3-week General Assembly capstone — client brief, research, design, prototype, and two rounds of usability testing.

 Discover

-Conducted interviews with both employers and migrant workers to map the trust gap.
-Found that both sides wanted accountability — but defined it differently.
-Employers wanted visibility.
-Workers wanted dignity.
-The two were not in conflict — but no existing tool had been designed to serve both at once.
+Interviewed employers and migrant workers to map the trust gap.
+Both sides wanted accountability — but defined it differently.
+Employers wanted visibility; workers wanted dignity.
+Not in conflict, but no existing tool had been designed to serve both at once.

 Define